What does “omae wa mou shindeiru” mean? Is it a shochu?

 This phrase’s origin comes from a famous Japanese manga (the Japanese version of comics and graphic novels) called “Hokuto no Ken”, or “Fist of the North Star” in English.

 It’s now a very popular meme phrase, but it’s generally considered a harsh and rude sentence to use outside manga fandoms.

 The phrase is similar to some of the English-language film catchphrases like “May the Force be with you”, a famous Star Wars one everyone knows.
 Even if you haven’t watched the movies, you’ve probably heard that phrase in popular culture references.

-The manga series Hokuto no ken is part of “Fist of the North Star”, which first debuted in 1983 and remained popular all-throughout the eighties until the mid-2000s.
+The manga called “Hokuto no Ken” (or “Fist of the North Star”) first debuted in 1983 and remained popular all throughout the ’80s until the mid-2000s.
 Even to this day, many Japanese people are familiar with the manga series.

 The comic’s main protagonist Kenshiro always says this phrase when he kills one of his enemies.
 For example, he famously beats his enemies, kills them, and exclaims, “omae wa mou shindeiru”, asserting his superior martial arts fighting skills.

-The manga is full of violent scenes, and the main character kills others by quickly flapping his arms and legs with martial arts moves.
+The manga is full of violent scenes and the main character kills others by quickly flapping his arms and legs with martial arts moves.

 “You’re already dead” is an important phrase that marks the point in the story where it’s clear the villains don’t stand a chance against the powerful hero.

-The phrase became a meme, and people posted responses to it called ‘NANI.’
+The phrase became a meme, and people posted responses to it called “NANI”.
 This word just means “what”, but it’s the most common response to “omae wa mou shindeiru”.

-Only anime and manga fans use NANI as a response, and it’s not part of Japanese culture outside of the manga fandoms.
+Only anime and manga fans use NANI as a response, and it’s not part of Japanese culture outside of manga fandoms.

-In the manga and anime, this meme is used aggressively because the main character is looking down on others.
-It is a way to express superiority and has a bossy and negative connotation.
+In the manga and anime, this meme is used aggressively because the protagonist Kenshiro looks down on others.
+The main character always has a superior “I’m better than you” type of attitude.

 Also unique is Japanese food culture: Etiquette and table manners when eating Japanese food.

-Since omae wa mou shindeiru is an informal way of speaking, Japanese people DO NOT use this phrase in conversations.
+Since” omae wa mou shindeiru” is an informal way of speaking, Japanese people DO NOT use this phrase in conversations.